Last Updated on April 14, 2022 by Grow with Bovees

 To have a lush, green and dense tall fescue, plant or reseed it in the spring or fall when it grows most vigorously.

-Bermuda grass is the best grass to grow in warm-season climates.
-Thanks to its high tolerance to drought, heat, shade and traffic, it’s very popular in the southern United States.
+Bermuda grass is the best grass to grow in warm-season climates and it is clay tolerant.
+Common bermuda grass is considered a warm season grass and it is often seen growing on golf courses and has a high tolerance to drought, warm climates, shade and traffic, it’s very popular in the southern United States.

 But, with a rapid growth rate, it requires more frequent care, so it is important to have an effective lawn fertilizer schedule to keep it in the best condition.